GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! question "Exercise"

-    Give the MultiQC report for the `nf-core/demo` pipeline the name of your favorite color using the [`multiqc_title`](https://github.com/nf-core/demo/blob/main/nextflow.config) parameter in a custom `.config` file:
+    Give the MultiQC report for the `nf-core/demo` pipeline the name of your favourite colour using the [`multiqc_title`](https://github.com/nf-core/demo/blob/main/nextflow.config) parameter in a custom `.config` file:

     ??? success "Solution"